orcada-io/guides/website/docs/stake-pool/pxe-boot.md

 Update it as follows:

 ```
-console=serial0,115200 console=tty1 root=/dev/nfs nfsroot=192.168.101.2:/volume1/rpi-pxe/relay-node-1,vers=3 rw ip=dhcp elevator=deadline rootwait
+console=serial0,115200 console=tty1 root=/dev/nfs nfsroot=192.168.101.2:/volume1/rpi-pxe/relay-node-1.stake-pool.orcada.io,vers=3 rw ip=dhcp elevator=deadline rootwait
 ```

-### eeprom
+### Configure the eeprom firmware

-We need to configure the eeprom to include the PXE boot options.
+We need to configure the RPi's eeprom firmware to include the PXE boot options.

 Use the following command to identify the latest version of the firmware:

 ```
 ls -al /lib/firmware/raspberrypi/bootloader/stable/